 All photos by Michel Huneault / Cosmos / Polaris

-It was dawn on a warm summer night in Lac-Mégantic when a stranger stopped me in the streets.
+It was a warm summer night in Lac-Mégantic when a stranger stopped me in the streets.
 I asked if he was okay.
 Visibly shaken, the man replied: “No. My town just got wiped out by a train.”

 By the time I met Pierre (the stranger who stopped me on the street), the community’s shock and adrenaline of the first few days were finally starting to subside and the event was sinking in.
-Pierre and I talked for twenty minutes.
+Pierre and I talked for 20 minutes.
 Then another man, Frédéric, came to tell me his story.
 We talked about his job next to the Musi-Café—the site near heart of the blast where most lives were taken—and how he “knew all of the victims in one way or another.
 In such a small town, everyone knows everybody.”
 It was a story I’d literally hear everywhere, like a constant, omnipresent, sad and numbing murmur.

 Over a period of three months I visited Mégantic six more times.
 I spent the bulk of my nights documenting the calm eeriness of a community for whom everything changed one night at 1:15 AM.
 As weeks passed, locals quickly began to recognize me in the streets, many of them sharing their trauma while also discussing how the situation evolved for them throughout the summer.